Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Abstract

 \section{Abstract}

-Numerical simulations of contaminant dispersion, as after a gas leakage incident on a chemical plant, can provide valuable insights for both emergency response and preparedness.
+Numerical simulations of contaminant dispersion after a gas leakage incident on a chemical plant can provide valuable insights for both emergency response and preparedness.
 Simulation approaches combine incompressible Navier-Stokes (INS) equations with advection-diffusion (AD) processes to model wind and concentration field.
 However, the computational cost of such high-fidelity simulations increases rapidly for complex geometries like urban environments, making them unfeasible in time-critical or multi-query "what-if" scenarios.
 Therefore, this study focuses on the application of model order reduction (MOR) techniques enabling fast yet accurate predictions.
 To this end, a thorough comparison of intrusive and non-intrusive MOR methods is performed for the computationally more demanding parametric INS problem with varying wind velocities.
 Based on these insights, a non-intrusive reduced-order model (ROM) is constructed accounting for both wind velocity and direction.
-The study is conducted on a two-dimensional domain derived from real-world building footprints, preserving key features for analyzing the dispersion of, for instance, denser contaminants.
+The study is conducted on a two-dimensional domain derived from real-world building footprints, preserving key features for analyzing passive transport across urban areas.
 The resulting ROM enables faster than real-time predictions of spatio-temporal contaminant dispersion from an instantaneous source under varying wind conditions.
-This capability allows assessing wind measurement uncertainties through a Monte Carlo analysis.
+This capability allows assessing wind measurement uncertainties by a Monte Carlo analysis.
 To demonstrate the practical applicability, an interactive dashboard provides intuitive access to simulation results.

 \keywords{Reduced-order modeling \and Airborne contaminant transport \and Urban physics \and Intrusive and non-intrusive MOR \and Proper orthogonal decomposition}